How to add extra information to your signature with custom attributes

-Go to user.codetwo.com in your browser and log in with your Microsoft 365 credentials.
-In the User info editor, locate the physicianLicense attribute, fill out the field next to it with your physician license number, and finally click Save & update to save the change (Fig. 3.).
+Go to user.codetwo.com in your browser and sign in with your Microsoft 365 credentials.
+On the My user info page, locate the physicianLicense attribute, fill out the field next to it with your physician license number, and finally click Save & update to save the change (Fig. 3.).

 This is where you user’s part ends.
 Remember to allow some time for the change to propagate.

-If your user base is large or you cannot ask your users to fill out the necessary field for a different reason, the User attributes manager lets you update users’ attributes in bulk, too.
+If your user base is large or you cannot ask your users to fill out the necessary field for a different reason, the Attributes manager lets you update users’ attributes in bulk, too.

 Once the file opens, paste UPNs of all the users for whom you want to use the physicianLicense attribute into the UPN column.
 Next, hide some columns, so that you can see the UPN and physicianLicense columns close to each other for easy editing (see Tip below for more information).
 Finally, fill in the value of the custom attribute for each user.
 In our example, this will be a physician professional license number (Fig. 5.).